codurance/site/src/_posts/2018-10-18-mocking-as-a-design-tool.md

 * **System:** mock at the boundaries of the system (I/O)
 * **Layering:** mock at the boundaries of each layer.

-If we think about mocks as a testing took, this is a very sound advice and most TDD practitioners would agree with that, including myself.
+If we think about mocks as a testing tool, this is a very sound advice and most TDD practitioners would agree with that, including myself.

 However, when building systems with a complex domain, where business flows are not linear (flows that touch different areas of the domain model and each area might trigger their own sub-flows), restricting the use of mocks to the boundaries described above is not enough.